nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * GF logs attested geo-fence policy match result in a shared ledger.

 * Agent is returned the attested geo-fence policy match result.
 Agent signs the attested geo-fence policy match result using TPM AK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).

+# Workload (W) attestation and remote verification - key steps
+* Agent generates private/public key pair for W.

+* Agent signs the W public key with its TPM AK.
+Agent sends the signed public key along with its SPIFFE ID to the server.
+Note that the TPM AK is already verified by the server as part of the agent attestation process.

+* Server gets the TPM AK public key from the Agent SPIFFE ID by looking it up in the shared datastore.

+* Server then sendsan encrypted challenge to the agent.
+The challenge's secret is encrypted using the W public key.

+* Agent decrypts the challenge using its private key and sends the response back to the server.
+Server receives the response from the agent and verifies the proof of residency of W to H.

 # Networking Protocol Changes
 Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token needs to be conveyed to the peer during connection establishment.
 The connection is end-to-end across proxies like